QCBSRworkshops/QCBSRworkshops.github.io/content/english/service.md

     parent: More
     weight: 1
 service:
-  description: The QCBS R Workshop Series provides a venue for graduate students and postdoctoral fellows to improve their teaching and learning abilities through the instruction and the development of statistical and programming workshops.
-We immensely value the contributions provided to the series, and we rely on the QCBS community's engagement to constantly improve our workshops.
+  description: The QCBS R Workshop Series offers many learning opportunities for any graduate student or post-doctoral fellow in the QCBS community.
+Whether you are interested in practising your teaching abilities, improving your technical skills, or working collaboratively with a broad network of graduate students and post-doctoral fellows, there is always room for contributions.
+We also welcome community feedback to keep the workshops up to date and as helpful as possible.
   enable: true
   service_item:
   - content: All workshops are instructed in English and in French by graduate students and post-doctoral fellows looking to practice their teaching abilities.